learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 specific content to include in the file.
 At the end, it will create a file or edit an existing `package.json` file.

-## Key Terms

-- **npm**: a command line tool for handling packages of reusable JavaScript code
-- **Node**: Node is a JavaScript runtime, allowing JavaScript to be run locally on your computer, instead of in a browser

 ## Conclusion

 For all React lessons, we rely on npm to set up a lot of things 'under the hood'.
 The applications we build are made possible by the contributions of thousands of other coders before us!

-**Remember!** While endlessly fun, programming is a means to an end: we have a problem/our employer has a problem, and we give the computer instructions to crush the problem.
+**Remember!** While endlessly fun, programming is a means to an end: we (or our employer) has a problem, and we give the computer instructions to crush the problem.
 If available, open, and secure code already exists do not hesitate to use it!
-Compared to physical goods, code snippets have less value attributed to novelty (there is a reason you won't see "artisanal code" being sold on [Etsy][etsy]).
+Compared to physical goods, code snippets have less value attributed to novelty.
+(There is a reason you won't see "artisanal code" being sold on [Etsy][etsy].)

 ## Resources